Tusshar08/Telephone-Directory/README.md

 ## Notes

 * Duplicate phone numbers are not allowed.
-* Deleted records are marked as **DELETED** and those slots are reused during future insertions.
+* Deleted records are marked as **DELETED**, and those slots are reused during future insertions.
 * Linear probing is used for insertion, searching, deletion, and modification.